Ir3nicuz/EgsEcfEditorApp/Readme.md

 <img src="images/file_operation_area.png" title="File Operation Area" width="1000" height="500"/>

 #### Filter and File Selection Area
-In this Area each opened file will get a tab containing the file name.
-The first label in the tool line indicates the attached content definition, for example `BlocksConfig`.
+In this area each opened file will get a tab containing the file name.
+The label in the tool line indicates the attached game mode and content definition, for example `Vanilla` and `BlocksConfig`.
 The remaining icons provide different filter options applied to all content view areas.

 <img src="images/filter_area.png" title="Filter Area" width="1000" height="500"/>